-3. OUR SCHOOLS SHOULD MODEL ENVIRONMENTAL SUSTAINABILITY School allow for the creation of culturally responsive environments which reflect the diverse communities we serve.
+- 3. OUR SCHOOLS SHOULD MODEL ENVIRONMENTAL SUSTAINABILITY School design should prioritize eco-friendly practices, utilizing renewable materials and energy-efficient systems and allow for the seamless use of outdoor spaces for learning where students learn about how to care for themselves and the environment. - 4.
+INCLUSION, SAFETY, AND COMMUNITY ENGAGEMENT Inclusion is about a sense of belonging, identity, and access.
+The school design should present no barriers to learning and should allow for the creation of culturally responsive environments which reflect the diverse communities we serve.
 Schools need to prioritize safety including sightlines and emergency plans, while also integrating with the surrounding community to foster a sense of belonging and engagement for all.